o3de/o3de.org/content/docs/userguide/components/polygon-prism.md

 **Note**
 The manipulators follow the grid snap setting that you can configure in the Lumberyard Editor toolbar\.

-You can use the blue arrow in the center of the volume to change the height\.<a name="component-polygon-prism-height-adjustment"></a>
+You can use the blue arrow in the center of the volume to change the height\. {#component-polygon-prism-height-adjustment}

 **To change the height of the polygon prism**
 + Drag the blue arrow to change the height of the polygon prism\.